carlsmith/coffeeshop/docs/book/intro.md

 exist as time honoured workarounds for JavaScripts's many shortcomings.
 Features, such as array comprehensions and classical classes, without the usual boilerplate and JavaScript's archaic punctuation, just make it a lot easier to express yourself clearly with your code.
-And then there's JavaScript's infamous *Bad Parts*; CoffeeScript just left that shit on the side of the plate.
+And then there's JavaScript's infamous *Bad Parts*; CoffeeScript just left that crap on the side of the plate.

 ---